mapninja/Earthsys144/GLOSSARY.md

 One layer of information in a raster image.
 In satellite imagery, different bands measure different parts of the electromagnetic spectrum, such as red, green, blue, or near infrared.

+## Band Combination

+A way of displaying selected raster or imagery bands through the red, green, and blue channels of a screen.
+Different band combinations can make vegetation, water, built surfaces, bare soil, rock, or burn scars easier to interpret.

 ## Basemap

 A background map layer used to provide context for other spatial data.
 Examples include satellite imagery, street maps, and light gray reference maps.